Ben Garrison: Career

-2017 anti-Semitic cartoon controversy
+2017 antisemitic cartoon controversy

-The Anti-Defamation League found Garrison's 2017 cartoon which was commissioned by Mike Cernovich, that depicted a withered green hand, coming out of a coat sleeve labeled "Rothschilds" with a yellow-triangle cufflink, as puppet master to George Soros who in turn controls puppets H. R. McMaster and David Petraeus, to be anti-Semitic.
-Garrison replied that he was being "smeared as anti-Semitic".
+The Anti-Defamation League found Garrison's 2017 cartoon which was commissioned by Mike Cernovich, that depicted a withered green hand, coming out of a coat sleeve labeled "Rothschilds" with a yellow-triangle cufflink, as puppet master to George Soros who in turn controls puppets H. R. McMaster and David Petraeus, to be antisemitic.
+Garrison replied "All of this is not conspiracy theory, it is historical fact.
+Yet nowadays anyone who even mentions the 'R' word is smeared as anti-Semitic.
+Now they want any criticism of George Soros to be silenced by the same means."

 On July 7, 2019, Garrison was invited to the White House for a "Social Media Summit", but following complaints from the Anti-Defamation League and others over the 2017 comic, he was then subsequently uninvited four days later (July 11).
 In July 2020, Garrison sued the ADL for defamation claiming the situation over the 2017 comic cost him "embarrassment, humiliation, mental suffering, anguish, injury to his name and professional reputation."
-Garrison was seeking $10.35 million in damages by the ADL.
-The suit was ordered dismissed on April 15, 2021, citing a "Lack of Personal Jurisdiction and Improper Venue [or] Failure to State a Claim".
+Garrison was seeking $10.35 million in damages from the ADL.
+One of ADL's defences was that a Virginia court had no jurisdiction, as it was domiciled in the District of Columbia.
+The suit was ordered dismissed on April 15, 2021, after the parties had stipulated and agreed to dismissal of the action with prejudice, with each party to bear its own costs.